pengdada/dense_linear_algebra/gemm/mklblas/README.md

 Be aware the chart has logarithmic scale.

-The benchmarks show some interesting facts:
+The benchmarks shows some interesting facts:
  * The *serial IKJ* implementation is brutally faster than IJK (~30x @2048)
  * *Serial IKJ* is the fastest smaller sizes (2-16). *MKL Blas* is the fastest for larger sizes (32-2048).
  * The *Parallel OpenMP IKJ implementation* is never the fastest. **Manually parallelizing matrix multiplication is not recommended!**